GIVING: QUESTIONS & ANSWERS

 1. What are the options for giving to the church?

 As a supplement to the “tried- and true” use of cash, checks and stock donations, the church is introducing online giving.
-Options of online giving include using the “Bill Pay” option available at your personal bank, scheduled deductions from your checking or savings account, transfers via PayPal, or periodic charges to your credit or debit card.
+Options of online giving include using the “Bill Pay” option available at your personal bank, scheduled deductions from your checking or savings account, transfers via PayPal and Venmo, or periodic charges to your credit or debit card.

 2. Why offer online giving?